Preface

 the war, and hence the South came closest to winning it, in the late summer of

-Lee, the stalemate at Petersburg , and Sherman 's equally protracted, although less bloody,
+1864 – more than a year after the battle in Pennsylvania Petersburg , and Sherman 's equally protracted, although less bloody,

-campaign to take Atlanta , very nearly led to Lincoln 's political
+campaign to take Atlanta , very nearly led to Lincoln

 It has always seemed to me that